orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

     Static drills • Coach-led correction • Isolated repetition • Control over discovery
 </div>

-But control kills discovery.
-Modern coaches are no longer dictators of technique — they’re **architects of learning environments**.
+Yet control kills discovery — modern coaches aren’t dictators of technique but **architects of learning environments**.
 As Jordan Cassidy wrote in *Different Approaches to Skill Acquisition* (2021):

 > The effective coach is no longer an autocratic instructor giving continuous verbal direction,